 From the description: “When the greedy emperor hears about Shen’s magic brush, all he can think about is gold.
 Shen, however, is determined to only paint food for the hungry and clothes for the needy.
 But how can a little village girl match an emperor’s mighty power?”

-by Hannah Eliot and illustrated by Charlene Chua
+written by Hannah Eliot and illustrated by Charlene Chua

 In this sequel to Amy Wu and the Perfect Bao, Amy Wu flexes her problem solving skills while sharing an important message about being true to yourself.
 After reading a book about dragons during storytime, Amy’s teacher tasks the class with drawing a dragon that is unique to them.
 Amy paints a red dragon with a long, wingless body, staglike horns and eagle claws, but her friends don’t think it looks like a real dragon.
 When Amy tries to create dragons similar to the one from the teacher’s book, or what her friends have made, they just don’t feel right to her.

 Once back at home, Amy explains what had happened to her grandma, who then tells her stories about the wise, wingless dragons that often feature in Chinese mythology and folklore.
 These stories spark new inspiration for Amy, and she rounds up her family to help create a special dragon to present at school the next day, one that is truly unique to her.
 It’s a fun, engaging story with delightful illustrations, and we love the message of being true to yourself.